Creating Real-Life Learning Experiences: Augmented Reality in Education

 Building that tool into an LMS so it can be accessed through the mobile interface empowers students in hybrid classrooms to engage as fully as possible with the material, bridging the physical and intellectual modes of learning in a unique way.

-AR Education in Business Environments: What Does it Look Like?
+AR Education in Business Environments: What Does It Look Like?

-The idea for onboarding with AR information objects to provide an orientation tour is one popular application in business, but what about applications for your L&D program’s long-term goals?
+Using AR information objects to provide an orientation tour is one popular application in business, but what about applications for your L&D program’s long-term goals?

 Skill-based training can benefit from AR in the same way labs and clinical classrooms do, adding information about tools and processes so learners can better understand what they do as they master hands-on skills.
 It can also be used to produce gamified assessments, setting up an interactive roleplay situation that can be used to screen recruits or check on existing employee skill sets.

-Biggest Benefits to Augmented Reality for Learning
+The 3 Biggest Benefits of Augmented Reality for Learning

 Most of the benefits of AR in the classroom overlap with those gained by using gamification tools.
 They complement each other well, and not only when used together.
 Using each separately in different parts of the course materials can also be beneficial because they reinforce the same kinds of motivation with slightly different approaches.

-Increase Engagement & Motivation
+Increase Engagement and Motivation

 Maker-based AR allows students to take ownership of the material, which increases their involvement with the learning process.
 The results are higher levels of motivation and measurably increased engagement.